blakes/ca_terminal_app/README.md

 ## Help  File
 ​
 Dependencies used are:

-​

 - colorize - Ruby string class extension.
 It add some methods to set
 - json - Implementation of the JSON specification to read or write json files

+ ### **Installation**

+#### Editing  the  file  in  your  own  IDE

+​

+If you're playing around with the file within your own IDE, simply run `code index.rb/class_trivia.rb`in the terminal to execute and run or open manually with your preferred text editor